mwillerich/browsersnake/README.md

 So, with this commit, I was able to change the game experience by quite a bit, it felt light (compared to the canvas mess anything feels light!), but boy did I not check myself.
 The pride of a clean codebase is gone.
 Maybe it's a good idea to have ChatGPT look after this code after all.

 ### [84d7b52](https://github.com/mwillerich/browsersnake/commit/84d7b52) queueing keypress events to prevent owlface

 This is the second of two bugs I saw early on.
 Food being placed on the snake was the first one, and the snake turning its head 180 degrees when two or more arrow keys were pressed within one cycle was the other one.
 ChatGPT and I had a conversation about this a few days ago, but I didn't implement it right away, because the head was definitely a priority.
 I felt it was a useful conversation.
 The code suggestion was close to copy&paste fodder, I only needed to fix the scope in various places and wrap one part in a function.

 We discussed approaches, ChatGPT first suggested a flag to detect, whether a keystroke had be registered during a cycle, and block all subsequent ones, something that, as a occasional casual games player would annoy me to no end.
 The cycles are slow, so the player would be limited to one keystroke every 100ms.
 Its next suggestion was also weird: A flag signaling if there had been a keystroke already.
 If set, any further keystroke in the same cycle would be written into a `nextDirection` field, which was executed the next cycle.
 So, only the last keystroke in a cycle would be registered, and only executed in the next cycle.
 I couldn't make sense of it, so I suggested a queue that, outside of the cycle, would collect all registered keystrokes, and within the cycle this queue would be worked off 1 per cycle.
 In its usual chirpiness, ChatGPT found that this was "definitely a viable solution".

 Looking for a sensible maximum length, ChatGPT suggested that "The fastest video game controller button-presser is reportedly a player named 'Halo God,' who can press buttons up to 16 times per second.".
 Well I managed to turn my well-fed snake into a fancy green staircase with up to 5 keystrokes per 100ms cycle, so maybe Halo God isn't the best benchmark.

 <img width="400" alt="Snake doing an owlface" src="https://user-images.githubusercontent.com/486892/232915328-ea7cf3ef-cfc7-40e0-b4d0-20a81b3c7aca.png">

 ### Excursion: the Hydra (geddit?
 Snake?
 Hydra?) of executing one good idea

 For every few commits that I wrote about here, there are a few more ideas and conversations with ChatGPT, that I try to get back to at some point, just like the issue with the multiple keystrokes per cycle I mentioned above.
 Other things are both off-ChatGPT and somewhat off-site; last night I finally set up Github Pages for this project.
 I mean, this is a simple, clientside browser game, why shouldn't it be hosted somewhere for you to play?
 I first looked into this at the end of last week, and it really is only a few clicks.

 It's funny, I'm building this game with as little "auto-pilot" as possible; working this particular way with this particular conversational AI, which I really can't recommend at all, dear future rockstar developers (plenty examples given above), makes that pretty impossible anyway.
 Doing it this way allows me to see that on almost every step of the way, there aren't only smaller or larger decisions to make, but there's always that one-other-thing-but-not-now, that turns ticking any item off of a list into adding two new ones.
 Good thing I'm not getting paid for this 😅.

 ### [f1343f8](https://github.com/mwillerich/browsersnake/commit/f1343f8) fix splash game over

 I admit I've gotten a little tired of running circles around free ChatGPT in order to build this game, and the most recent relatively constant duty to double-check any line of code, fix it, etc.

 A few days ago I sat down for a Game Over sequence.
 I wanted to implement a sequence, so something happens on-screen when eventually there's Game Over music.
 I came up with the letters being printed on a long-enough snake, but the orientation posed both stylistically and logically an issue.
 So far the body of the snake carries no orientation data, only the position of the square.
 As I only need the orientation for the end sequence, I decided to derive it from the position instead of permanently storing it throughout the game.
 Then the magic happened: ChatGPT understood my convoluted idea right away, and, to my surprise, produced working code!
 It's not the prettiest, but it isn't making things worse than what they already are.

+### Excursion: deciding on a summit, plotting the path on a map

+In order to keep my motivation up for this, I felt that I needed to see a finish line.
+I get some joy out of developing my own visual metaphors for software processes, that my teams then needs to endure, but the hit-and-miss rate over the years suggests that it is generally helpful.
+In this project's case, it felt like I looked around, saw a mountain range on the horizon and started walking in that general direction.
+Being so far away I didn't need to pick a specific mountain, but now I've progressed a little in terms of code, read a lot on alternatives and additions to ChatGPT, and understand the limitations that my original choice of tooling presents.

+It's like I've eaten more than half of my packed lunch, and have for sure more than half of the coding journey ahead of me!
+I need to decide where exactly I want to go, and map out how to get there.

+So here's the chosen mountain top I'd like to reach:
+I'd like to working game that is operable on its page, with mechanisms to compare your last game against others or past games, and a consistent soundscape in and around the game.
+The source code should be consistent and maintainable.

+And that's the map, in no particular order:

+- The game needs start and restart controls, so it can be played many times without reloading the page.
+- There should be a splash screen of sorts for when the page loads.
+- The scores resetting after each level is silly.
+It should continuously count up, with the levels being an indicator on speed/difficulty and nothing else.
+- The music and sounds need to be created and added.
+- The sound preloader is either not preloading the sound, or it takes many cycles to first play it.
+This needs fixing, particularly if I add sound for eating the food.
+- The score and level position should be improved.
+- I'd like a locally stored hi-score table.
+Details still a little fuzzy.
+Alternatively or in combination I'd love a way to share results.
+I already know how to push out a .png of the last cycle, it'd be fun to share your results with others.
+Particularly on mobile, ahem (see below).
+- The game page should tie in with this project log, and give some context as to why it's more than a blocky basic version of Snake.

+Maybe there's a summit right next to this one, it's called "mobile support" with gestures and a different screen layout, but right now I don't know whether I can be bothered with it.

+Outside the game itself I'd love to tie the ChatGPT conversations into this log.
+A JSON export exists, and in order to display snippets of conversation I'd like to build a script pulling relevant conversations in, styling it like the default ChatGPT style.
+So far I have no idea how these types of preview snippets are typically created, and in addition, ChatGPT appears to be unaware of its frontend.